Russian literature: Stalinist era

-Later Soviet era
+Late Soviet era

 After the end of World War II Nobel Prize-winning Boris Pasternak (1890–1960) wrote a novel Doctor Zhivago (1945–1955).
 Publication of the novel in Italy caused a scandal, as the Soviet authorities forced Pasternak to renounce his 1958 Nobel Prize and denounced as an internal White emigre and a Fascist fifth columnist.
 Pasternak was expelled from the Writer's Union.